 We moved to Northern Maine in 2005, buying an old log-timber built house.
-Paul drives school bus, part time.
-My mother, 97, lives alone with support from us.
+We currently maintain the 200 yr old homestead.
 Our daughter and her family live nearby, her older brother has a summer home in Frenchville, lives in CT.
-We became interested in the Acadian history because we discovered our home was much older than we were told when we bought it.
-We established it as an architectural preservation home on the National Registry of Historic Places.
-Built in 1823-1860, we continue to work to repair and restore with help from our adult grandchildren.
-The family name is Martin, and the history extends back to 1636 and the early Acadians from France.
+The Martin Acadian Homestead is on the National Registry of Historic Places.
+Built in 1823-1860, we continue to work to repair and restore it.
+The Martin Family history extends back to 1636 and the early Acadians from France.

 We would love to have visitors to come see the beauty of the area.
 We would like a day or two notice, but can consider same day requests.
 PLEASE be sure to know we are in the United States, not New Brunswick Canada.

-Paul is a bus driver, part time.
-Spends many hours on restoration of our historic home, or transporting folks to appointments.
+Paul spends many hours on restoration of our historic home, or transporting folks to appointments.
 In the summer, he enjoys his mini-farm garden.
 Lois is active in some local historic preservation interests.
 We are Advocates for Autistic people, having family on the spectrum.
-Lois also sews, crochets, and attempts other interesting crafts in her spare time.
+Lois also sews, crochets, learning to quilt and attempts other interesting crafts in her spare time.
 We recently received our incorporation papers and 501 (c) 3 to begin creating an active cultural location for visiting and a learning center to teach hand-on crafts in fiber arts and other activites, year round.

 Looking forward to trying this new way to travel around the country.
-We are members of the Paul Bunyan Chapter of Good Sam and will be joining them in the summer around the state and the Bangor area.
+We camp monthly with friends in Maine and will be joining them in the summer around the state and the Bangor area.
 Love to have anyone join us if in the area.
-Contact us for our rally dates.
+Contact us for our meeting dates.

 We live in the St. John Valley, in the Northeastern most corner of the contiguous United States, in Madawaska.
 Home to many historical sites, celebrating the Acadian history, lumber, Maple syrup, paper mill, fishing, hunting, hiking, ATV trails, winter sports, architectural sites, genealogy research centers and much more.
 Always something to see and do.